Joshua

 But given all of that, Joshua is simply the sweetest lil guy and everyone absolutely adores him, especially those who share his psychological and emotional challenges.
 Because inside, they know he is just trying to understand this big, confusing world.

-Joshua is a medium hair length tuxedo (almost an identical twin to his sister Judith) with a tubby tummy, because Joshy is a firm believer that “food is love” and in his case “food is comfort”.
+Joshua is a medium hair length tuxedo (almost an identical twin to his sister Judith) with a tubby tummy, because Joshy is a firm believer that “food is love” and “love is food”.

 Next